crowdbotics-apps/yapstar-2338/ios/Pods/Target Support Files/Pods-YapStars/Pods-YapStars-acknowledgements.markdown

 standalone and requires a support library to be linked with it.
 This support library is itself covered by the above license.

+## TwitterCore

+Copyright Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: https://github.com/twitter/twitter-kit-ios/blob/master/OS_LICENSES.md

+## TwitterKit

+Twitter Kit: Copyright Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: https://github.com/twitter/twitter-kit-ios/blob/master/OS_LICENSES.md

 ## gRPC-C++

                                  Apache License